 Sidewalk Labs unveils draft data and privacy plans for Toronto waterfront project

-An artist's rendering shows what Sidewalk Toronto will look like when it is complete.
+An artist's rendering shows what Sidewalk Toronto would have looked like.
 (Sidewalk Toronto)

 TORONTO -- Sidewalks Labs has submitted a draft proposal detailing how it will handle data and privacy issues stemming from a high-tech community it hopes to build in Toronto.